crystallabs/virtualtime/README.md

 VirtualTime is the basis of Crystime's low-level functionality.
 Think of it as of a normal Time struct, but much more flexible.

-With regular struct Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
+With Crystal's struct Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
 Even if some of Time's fields don't require you to set a value (such as hour or minute values), they still default to 0 internally.
 As such, Time objects always represent specific dates ("materialized"